MazereAndreea/Job_market_trend/README.md

 - [Job Description Dataset from Kaggle](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset)
   - Contains detailed job descriptions, titles, and related attributes from diverse industries.
+- Reddit API
+  - Used to collect relevant posts and comments about jobs, industries, and career perspectives from tech and professional communities, providing real-world insights to complement the analysis.
 ---

 ## Project Goals